markh55/Dart-Quiz/README.md

 ## Credits

-* Random Questions genertated from ChatGPT
+* Random Questions generated from ChatGPT
 * Coolors for colour scheme
 * Stack overflow & ChatGPT for help on how to add code to show correct answer if incorrect one was selected & Randome question function
 * W3Schools